 Step 2: Get employees’ perspectives on your company’s DE&I culture

 While DE&I can be an uncomfortable subject to discuss both in and out of the workplace, encouraging employees to push past barriers and talk about it can create an open and collaborative DE&I environment.
-This requires intention and structure to ensure all voices are heard — especially when working with a remote or hybrid workforce.
+This requires intention and structure to ensure all voices are heard when creating your diversity, equity, and inclusion goals.
+This is particularly important when working with a remote or hybrid workforce.

 The three main methods of collecting DE&I data from your employees include:

 - 1-on-1 interviews with executives: to determine what visions for DE&I each department, division, or branch have

 - Focus groups: where small group settings foster comfort, nurturing more open and honest dialogues about DE&I in your organization

 - Diversity, equity, and inclusion surveys: to quickly capture a large amount of data on DE&I from employees

 The next step of creating DE&I goals involves choosing a goal-setting framework.
 A goal-setting framework suitable to your needs can offer a structured process for tracking and reporting your DE&I goals.
 This can keep everyone focused and synced while building trust through visibility.